C-Corpze/Img2Audio-Converter.js/README.md

 out of it.

 =====================================================================
-Requires these NodeJS libraries:
-`jimp`
-`node-wav`

-Install through `npm install [library]` INSIDE this project's folder.
+Run `install_packages.bat` in command prompt to auto-install all required node packages.

 Convert image to audio: `node imgtoaud.js convert [image.png]`

-Convert audio to image: `node audtoimg.js convert [audio.wav] resX resY`
+Convert audio to image: `node audtoimg.js convert [audio.wav] [resX] [resY]`

 Note:

--Converting audio to images still does not work properly.
+-Converting audio to images works but not as intended.

--I want to add more algorithms later, some may not be reversible.
+-I want to add more algorithms later.

--All images/audio must be in the same folder as the `.js` files.
+-All images/audio must be in the same folder as the program's files.

--The `.blend` file is for quickly generating/rendering images to test the conversion with Blender, but any image will work.
+-The `.blend` file is for quickly generating/rendering images with Blender to test the conversion, but any image (PNG or JPEG) should work.

 -Be warned that large images (4K and such) will generate very long `.wav`s (Roughly 3 minutes that can quickly take up lots of space on your hardrive.